 • Acting for Kennedy Miller Mitchell in a Supreme Court contractual dispute against Warner Bros. arising out of the production of the blockbuster film “Mad Max: Fury Road”

 • Federal Court litigation in relation to trade mark protection, removal and revocation (including for Dick Smith Investments (Ozemite) and Redlands Estate Distillery).

-• Advising in New Zealand High Court copyright litigation in relation to the use of Eminem’s Lose Yourself by the New Zealand National Party (for the plaintiffs Eight Mile Style LLC, Martin Affiliated LLC and Jeff Bass).
+• Advising in New Zealand High Court copyright litigation in relation to the use of Eminem’s Lose Yourself by the New Zealand National Party (for the plaintiffs Eight Mile Style LLC, and Martin Affiliated LLC).

 • Securing interlocutory injunctions for two pharmaceutical companies to prevent generic entry to the market.

 • Obtaining access to former employees’ computers and files under ex parte preliminary discovery orders for a client who suspected the theft and misuse of confidential information and copyright infringement.

 • Advising two pharmaceutical companies on a very complex damages enquiry before the Federal Court in relation to the “usual undertaking as to damages”.

 • Working closely with a major software developer to enforce its anti-piracy programme.